DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 Do you have a research team for self-reported data?
 Different organizations have different capabilities.

-Frameworks are guidance, but they cannot fully describe complex behavior.
+Frameworks are a guide, but they cannot fully describe complex behavior.

 It is an approximation of the truth, but it is impossible to measure everything.